isomerpages/moe-westspringsec/_links/School Canteen.md

 * Address: 61 Senja Road, Singapore 677737
 * Contact No: 6892 0369
 * Email: westspringss@moe.edu.sg
-* Contact Person: Mdm Lim Puay Lan or Mr Lerwin Nai
+* Contact Person: Mr Bala or Mr Lerwin Nai
-* Closing date for Application: 31 Aug 2023, 12 noon.
+* Closing date for Application: 1 November 2024, 12pm.
 * We regret that late applications will not be accepted.

 **Interview and Food Tasting**